-How to increase download speeds on PS5
+Download speeds lagging on PS5?
+Here's how to increase your speed.

 Upgrading your internet service

-If you think your service is too slow, you can also upgrade your internet service or change internet service providers entirely depending on your area and how much money you want to spend.
+If you think your service is too slow, you can upgrade your internet service or change internet service providers entirely depending on your area and how much money you want to spend.

 Additional Equipment

-The following products are fairly inexpensive and can help increase PlayStation 5's internet speeds.
+The following products are relatively inexpensive and can help increase PlayStation 5's internet speeds.

 Using an Ethernet cable to connect your PS5 to the internet will show you immediate improvements to your connection speeds.
 This 50-foot cable means you'll have plenty of room to wire it from your console to the router.

 This budget router has two Wi-Fi bands, one 2.4 GHz at 450 Mbps for 802.11a/b/g/n devices and one 5 GHz at 1,300 Mbps for 802.11ac devices.
-A USB-A ports on the back of the router allow you to connect external storage for media sharing across all devices in your home, and it includes Amazon Alexa integration.
+USB-A ports on the back of the router allow you to connect external storage for media sharing across all devices in your home, and it includes Amazon Alexa integration.

 We may earn a commission for purchases using our links.
 Learn more.